CoLRev-Environment/colrev/docs/source/index.rst

 - Offers a self-explanatory, fault-tolerant, and configurable user workflow
 - Operates a model for data quality, content curation, and reuse
 - Provides validate and undo operations
-- Enables typological and methodological pluralism throughout the process (`in-progress <https://github.com/CoLRev-Environment/colrev/issues/110>`_)
+- Enables typological and methodological pluralism throughout the process

 A complete example run of CoLRev can be seen below: